J. P. C. Roach

-Professor John Peter Charles Roach (1920–2015), was a British historian, Life Fellow of Corpus Christi College, Cambridge and Emeritus Professor of Education at the University of Sheffield.
+John Peter Charles Roach (1920–2015) was a British historian, Life Fellow of Corpus Christi College, Cambridge and Emeritus Professor of Education at the University of Sheffield.
 As an academic, author, editor and historian, he made a significant contribution to the study of the history of education.
 In 1967 he wrote a History of the City and University of Cambridge which at the time was considered by some to be the standard history of the university despite its intention to be merely an outline.

 Life

-John Peter Charles Roach was born in 1920 and educated at Bedford Modern School.
+Roach was born in 1920 and educated at Bedford Modern School.
 After war service in the Indian Army he graduated with first class honours from Corpus Christi College, Cambridge.

 Roach became a master at Haileybury for some years before returning to Corpus Christi College as a Fellow.
 He was later appointed Professor of Education in the Institute of Education at the University of Sheffield.
-His academic work primarily focussed on the history of education and the history of the University of Cambridge.
+His academic work primarily focused on the history of education and the history of the University of Cambridge.

 Roach died in Yorkshire on 11 July 2015.